pbauermeister/umlsequence/README.md

 Dependencies
 ------------

- * python-setuptools (for setup -- for building the Debian package)
+ * python-setuptools and python-stdeb (for setup -- for building the Debian package)
  * imagemagick (for convert)
  * plotutils (for pic2plot)